johnstevenson/jsonrpc/README.md

 If you just want to have a quick play, point your browser to `example/client.php` and everything will run automatically.

 ## Client usage
-Firstly you need to instantiate a `JsonRpc\Client`.
+This library provides a very easy way to make Json-Rpc request calls, including **notify** and **batch** requests.
+For all cases you first need to instantiate a `JsonRpc\Client`.
 You do this by giving it the url you want to send your requests to:

 ```php
 <?php
 $client = new JsonRpc\Client($url);
 ```
+### Requests

-Next you send your request by using the `$client->call` function.
+You send a request by using the `$client->call` function.
 This takes the name of the method you want to invoke on the server and its parameters, if it requires any.
 The only tricky bit here is remembering to put the parameters into an array, similar to PHP's `call_user_func_array` function.

 ```php
 <?php